jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-4.md

 <!--  may occur, in which it is doubtful whether the highest propriety of conduct consists in observing or in receding from the . -->

-36 Natural jurisprudence is the enumeration of the rules of justice.
+{{< s v="36" >}} Natural jurisprudence is the enumeration of the rules of justice.
 Systems of positive law are an imperfect attempt towards a system of natural jurisprudence.

 <!-- or towards an enumeration of the particular rules of justice.  -->

 <!-- Men will never submit to the violation of justice.
 The public magistrate needs to employ the commonwealth's power to enforce justice.
 Without this precaution, civil society would become a scene of bloodshed and disorder.
 Every man would revenge himself at his own hand whenever he fancied he was injured. -->

-To prevent <!-- the confusion in every man doing --> justice from being <!-- interpreted  -->personal and arbitrary, the magistrate in all governments=
+To prevent <!-- the confusion in every man doing --> justice from being <!-- interpreted  -->personal and arbitrary, the magistrate in all governments:
 - does justice to all
 - promises to hear and to redress every complaint of injury

-In all well-governed states=
+In all well-governed states:
 - judges are appointed for determining the controversies of individuals
 - rules are prescribed for regulating the decisions of those judges